 INTRODUCTION

-Gitelman syndrome (GS) is an inherited autosomal recessive renal tubular disorder which was first described by Gitelman in 1966.
+Gitelman syndrome (GS) is an inherited autosomal recessive renal tubular disorder that was first described by Gitelman in 1966.
 The main clinical manifestations include hypokalemia, hypomagnesia, hypocalciuria, and hypochloremic metabolic alkalosis[1-3].
 GS is often found in infants and young children with growth retardation and convulsions.
 Patients usually have normal blood pressure.
 The prevalence of GS ranges from 1/1000 to 9/10000.
 It is easily neglected due to their mild clinical manifestations and good prognosis.
 Several studies have shown that GS may be associated with chondrocalcinosis and dysglycemia; in severe cases, the patients may also develop ventricular arrhythmia and progressive renal insufficiency, which can be highly dangerous.

-The main pathogenic gene in GS is SLC12A3, which encodes for thiazide-sensitive NaCl cotransporter (NCCT).
+The main pathogenic gene in GS is SLC12A3, which encodes for thiazide-sensitive NaCl cotransporter.
 The rapid development of gene sequencing technology in recent years has facilitated the gene diagnosis[4-6].
 According to expert consensus, the sequencing gene panels for GS should include the SLC12A3, CLCNKB, and HNF1B genes[7].
 Whole exome sequencing (WES) can detect exon regions of over 20000 genes at a time.
 With the decrease in its price, WES has been increasingly used in clinical diagnosis[8].
 Therefore, we applied WES for the genetic analysis in a clinically confirmed GS patient.
 In addition to SLC12A3, the most common gene associated with GS, we also detected CLCNKB and HNF1B[9-11].
-We here report a patient with clinically confirmed GS, and determined the relevant gene mutation loci in an attempt to further improve our understanding of this disease.
+We report a patient with clinically confirmed GS and determined the relevant gene mutation loci in an attempt to further improve our understanding of this disease.

 CASE PRESENTATION